lingthebell/lingthebell.github.io/README.md

-## LING CHEN
+## Summary

-Over 12 years of experience in storage, with expertise in SSD firmware and process developments, seeking a challenging engineering position in a team where I can bring the maximum contribution and grow
+Over 13 years of experience in storage, with expertise in SSD firmware and process developments, seeking a challenging engineering position in a team where I can bring the maximum contribution and grow

 ## EDUCATION
 University of California, Berkeley (2005-2009)